 How Will Racecourses Ensure Safe Return Of Spectators?

-Horse racing fans rejoiced last week as it was announced that the Qatar Goodwood Festival would be a pilot event to stress test the phased safe return of spectators to elite sporting venues.
+Perhaps the greatest blow this year was the announcement that the Qatar Goodwood Festival would no longer be a pilot event to stress test the phased safe return of spectators to elite sporting venues.

-The news is a significant step forward for British horseracing as it signifies the beginning of economic recovery following COVID-19.
-The announcement is an equally important moment for spectators as the prospect of returning to racecourses to witness horse racing action once again becomes a reality.
+At the time, the news was a significant step forward for British horseracing, signifying the beginning of the road to economic recovery amid COVID-19.
+The announcement was an equally important moment for spectators, as the prospect of returning to racecourses to witness their beloved sport in action was on the verge of becoming a reality.

-Many will be anticipating what health and safety protocols racecourses will put in place following the COVID-19 pandemic.
+Whilst ongoing COVID-19 concerns are still preventing racegoers from returning to racecourses, many will be anticipating what health and safety protocols racecourses will put in place with the pandemic remaining an ongoing issue.
 Boris Johnson has confirmed that the safe return of spectators must be done in a ‘COVID-secure’ way but what exactly would this entail?

-Here we provide details of the health and safety protocols racecourses have already put in place following COVID-19, how these will advance and the details released so far for Glorious Goodwood.
+Here we provide details of the health and safety protocols racecourses have already put in place following COVID-19 and the future for British horse racing.

 When will racecourses reopen?

-The government has confirmed that the final day of the Qatar Goodwood Festival on 1st August will be one of several pilot events to begin the phased safe return of spectators to elite sporting venues.
-Should these pilot events prove successful, the UK could see the return of crowds as early as October.
+There were due to be several pilot events to kickstart the phased safe return of spectators to elite sporting venues.
+If these pilot events proved successful, the UK would have seen the return of crowds in October as planned.

 What safety protocols have racecourses implemented so far?